nmslib/nmslib/data/README.md

-The colors data set was taken from the Metric Spaces Library (sisap.org)
+To download/generate all data:

+./get_all_data.sh

+WARNING: Cayton's data set is rather large!